gmlang/test/foo.md

 ![](foo_files/figure-markdown_github/r%20pressure-1.png)

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+#a line I wrote on my local computer
+#Lili is making changes